In Association with Amazon.com

 With the outbreak of World War I, Upfield joined the Australian Imperial Force.
 He fought at Gallipoli, but he was not on the beach the first landing day.
 His second youngest brother Nelson was killed on the Somme.
 In 1915 Upfield married in Anne Douglass, a nurse, whom he had met in a hospital near Alexandria while recovering from gastritis.
 At the beginning of 1916, he was sent off to England and then to France.
 Upfield's miliary career was interrupted by frequent illnesses.

 After the war Upfield returned to England, where he worked as a private secretary to an army officer.
 However, adjusting to normal life was not easy for him.
-"With the ever-growing clarity I came to see that neither my wife nor I would be happy in England, no matter what height I reacher," he later said.
+"With the ever-growing clarity I came to see that neither my wife nor I would be happy in England, no matter what height I reached," he later said.
 Upfield sailed back to Australia in 1921.
-He continued his wandering and worked as an itinerant trapper, miner, whatever there was to be had, realizing eventually that "the life road I was now traveling wasn't going to make me upward into the light of prosperity and happiness and contentment."
+He continued his wandering and worked as an itinerant trapper, miner, whatever there was to be had, realizing eventually that the "life road I was now traveling wasn't going to make me upward into the light of prosperity and happiness and contentment.
+I had lost more on the swings than I gained on the roundabout, and, because I could not put this knowledge from me, I was not happy."
+(The Tale of a Pommy, unpublished autobiographical work, quoted in Arthur William Upfield: A Biography by Travis B. Lindsey, thesis, Murdoch University, February 2005, p.
+43)

 In the late 1920s Upfield started again to plan career in literature.
 He took a job as a cook at the isolated Wheeler's Well in New South Wales and spent his spare time in writing.
 He produced four novels, among them The House of Cain (1928), in which a hideout for murderers is run by an evil millionaire murderer.
 His serious novels did not sell well, but with Bony Bonaparte and The Barakee Mystery (1929) Upfield finally gained success.
 "A mystery story whose plot is original yet entirely probable, whose setting is unusual, and whose characters are neither puppets nor monsters, deserves recognition," said a reviewer in the Times Literary Supplement.
 Noteworthy, Upfield's "half-caste" detective made his appearance when Aborigines were treated as something less than human.

-According to the journalist and Upfield's serials agent Pamela Ruskin, the author was a tough, irascible, wiry man, with slate-colored eyes and "a thin trap of a mouth and ears like jug handles."
-He wrote normally for five hours every day, typing with two fingers, smoking while writing, and ignoring spelling in the first draft.
+The journalist and Upfield's serials agent Pamela Ruskin described the author as a "tough, irascible, wiry man.
+He with slate-colored eyes, a thin trap of a mouth and ears like jug handles.
+He spoke almost through clenched teeth and was thus the despair of radio interviews." " ('Arthur Upfield: An Epitaph' by Pamela Ruskin, in Investigating Arthur Upfield: A Centenary Collection of Critical Essays, edited by Kees de Hoog and Carol Hetherington, Newcastle Upon Tyne, England : Cambridge Scholars Publishing, 2012, p.
+2) Upfield wrote normally for five hours every day, typing with two fingers, smoking while writing, and ignoring spelling in the first draft.
 Before a complete re-writing, the manuscript was put in a drawer for a month.
 It took about seven months to complete a book.
 Known for his wry sense of humor, Upfield once quipped: "I never use bad language.
 I only use Australian words!"
+(Ibid., p.
+4)

 In the early 1930s, Upfield ran with his wife a guest house in Kalamunda; novels had not brought them a fortune.
 He was then employed by the Melbourne afternoon paper, the Herald.
 After the outbreak of WW II, he volunteered for the Australian Imperial Forces, receiving an appointment as a military censor at the headquarters.